GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_default.md

 * Python program and configuration JSON for Battery federate
 * Python program and configuration JSON for Charger federate
-* "runner" json to enable `helics_cli` execution of the co-simulation
+* "runner" JSON to enable `helics_cli` execution of the co-simulation

 ## What is this Co-simulation doing?